Skip to main content

 A.R.S. § 33-441(A)

-Broad Application With One Exception
+Broad Protection With One Exception

 The one exception involves timeshare properties and timeshare interests as defined under A.R.S.
 33-2202.
 Timeshare associations may still enforce restrictions on for sale signage within their properties.

 For families settling an estate or managing property held in a trust, this statute is worth knowing.
 When a personal representative or successor trustee needs to sell real property, the right to post a for sale sign is protected by law.
-No HOA rule or deed restriction can prevent it.

 33-441.
 For sale signs; restrictions unenforceable A. A covenant, restriction or condition contained in any deed, contract, security agreement or other instrument affecting the transfer or sale of any interest in real property shall not be applied to prohibit the indoor or outdoor display of a for sale sign and a sign rider by a property owner on that person's property, including a sign that indicates the person is offering the property for sale by owner.
 The size of a sign offering a property for sale shall be in conformance with the industry standard size sign, which shall not exceed eighteen by twenty-four inches, and the industry standard size sign rider, which shall not exceed six by twenty-four inches.
 B. This section applies to any covenant, restriction or condition without regard to the date the covenant, restriction or condition was created, signed or recorded.
 This section does not apply to timeshare property and timeshare interest as defined in section 33-2202.
 C. This section does not apply to a covenant, restriction or condition in a deed, contract, security agreement or other instrument affecting the transfer or sale of an interest in real property that does not prohibit or restrict the display of a for sale sign or a sign rider on the real property.